Make Images For Any Purpose

 at our Design Links page...

-Do you need some kool images or midis (sounds) to add to your
+Do you need some kool images to add to your

 pages?
 Try a Search at:

-Google Image Search ...when you find one, be sure to get it onto your Browser screen BY ITSELF, then "Right Click and Save Picture As" ...
+Google Image Search ...when you find one, then "Right Click and Save Picture As" (as we discussed above)...

 REMEMBER: You Should Download Files To Your Own